United States · audience itinerary

 - Afternoon~45 minThurston Lava Tube (Nāhuku)landmark

-- Evening~60 minJaggar Museum Overlook (if accessible)viewpoint
+- Evening~60 minJaggar Museum Overlook (for potential night glow)viewpoint

 Black Sand Beaches and Coastal Wonders

-- Morning~120 minPunalu'u Black Sand Beachbeach
+- Morning~90 minPunaluʻu Black Sand Beachbeach

-- Midday~60 minPunalu'u Bake Shopcafe
+- Midday~60 minPunaluʻu Bake Shopcafe

 Waterfalls and Lush Rainforests

-- Morning~90 minAkaka Falls State Parkpark
+- Morning~75 minAkaka Falls State Parkpark

-- Midday~150 minHawaii Tropical Bioreserve & Gardenpark
+- Afternoon~120 minHawaiʻi Tropical Bioreserve & Gardenpark

 - Allow ample time to explore the extensive grounds.